landlab/landlab/docs/install.rst

 either of these should be fine).
 Download and follow the appropriate instructions for your operating system/distribution.
 These collections already include compatible (and in some cases accelerated) versions of all of landlab's dependencies.
 When the distribution asks if you want to set it as the default Python for your system, say yes.
+Note that both Canopy and Anaconda also provide a front-end, or GUI environment, from which you can work, making coding, running code, and debugging relatively easy.

 On Linux systems, you can also install Python and the Landlab dependencies from your package manager.
 If you're running Linux but aren't that familiar